 - Number of insured years (insurance period): given by the number of working years of an individual during which social insurance contributions were paid; - Average personal wage point (APWP): determined as the ratio of the sum of personal wage points calculated for each calendar year of the reference period and the period of pension insurance in the relevant period.
 The average personal wage point shall be rounded up to four decimal points; - Value of pension unit: the monetary value of one personal wage point.
-The pension value is adjusted on 1 of January each year through indexation, which is determined as the ratio of the average wage calculated in the third quarter of the previous calendar year) and the average wage calculated in the third quarter of the calendar year two years preceding the calendar year on which the pension value is calculated.
+The pension value is adjusted on 1 of January each year through indexation, which is determined as the ratio of the average wage calculated in the third quarter of the previous calendar year and the average wage calculated in the third quarter of the calendar year two years preceding the calendar year on which the pension value is calculated.
 This way the determined pension value is always valid from 1 January to 31 December of the calendar year.
-The current pension value, which is used to calculate pension benefits, is the pension value valid at the time of a claim for payment of the pension benefits; - Retirement age 62 years and 76 days in 2017, valid for both men and women.
+The current pension value, which is used to calculate pension benefits, is the pension value valid at the time of a claim for payment of the pension benefits; - Retirement age 62 years and 139 days in 2018, valid for both men and women.
 In order to increase the sustainability of Pillar I pension scheme, the retirement age increases both for men and women from 2017 onwards.
-The increase in retirement age is reflective of the increase in life expectancy of the whole population.
-The first increase in retirement age was at the beginning of 2017 and accounted for additional 76 days, which means that the new retirement age for 2017 is 62 years and 76 days.
+The increase in retirement age is reflective of the increase in life expectancy of the retiring population.
+The first increase in retirement age was at the beginning of 2017 and accounted for additional 76 days.
 Further increases in retirement age are expected and should rise on average by 2 months every year.
+However, there are strong political debates on the fixing retirement age at 64 for men and bonification for women that raised children.

-To illustrate the calculation of an old-age pension, let us assume that an individual has the following individual parameters and reached the statutory retirement age in 2017:
+To illustrate the calculation of an old-age pension, let us assume that an individual has the following individual parameters and reached the statutory retirement age of 62.4 years in 2018:

 - 1. Number of insured years (N) = 42 (full working career); - 2.
-Average personal wage point (APWP) = 0.9 (for the entire working career, an individual has been earning on average 90% of average salary in Slovakia) - 3.
-Value of pension unit (VPU) = €11.35
+Average personal wage point (APWP) = 1 (for the entire working career, an individual has been earning on average 100% of average salary in Slovakia) - 3.
+Value of pension unit (VPU) = ≤ 11.9379 (for persons retiring in the year 2018).